 Loire Valley

-One of the prettiest regions in France, the Loire Valley and its stunning châteaux is a must-visit.
+One of the prettiest regions in France, the Loire Valley and its stunning châteaux, is a must-visit.
 You can tour these beautiful places, and relive the history, grandeur, and luxury the French royalty used to live in.
 Château de Chambord, Château de Chenonceau, and Château de Villandry are some of the best châteaux you can see here.
 Loire Valley is also full of beautiful villages with classical homes and wineries.
-So, you can also get a tour of the wineries and experience great food and wine.
+So, you can also take a tour of the wineries and experience great food and wine.
 Loire Valley also hosts the American Touraine Festival, which is a music festival featuring the best American and French musicians.
-Apart from being beautiful Loire Valley also has so much going on, you’re never going to have a dull moment.
+Apart from being beautiful, Loire Valley also has so much gone on, that you’re never going to have a dull moment.

 Events & Festivals in France in July